 By the time of the Prophet’s death on June 27, 1844, an additional twenty-nine other Nauvoo men had married a total of fifty-one plural wives.2

-Several different forces combined to create the environment in which Joseph Smith was martyred, but none was more important than the concealed practice of plural marriage.
+Several different forces combined to create the environment in which Joseph Smith was martyred, but no one element was more important than the concealed practice of plural marriage.

-After Joseph Smith’s martyrdom, plural marriage continued as a well-known secret among many LDS Church members and expanded under the direction of the presiding Quorum of the Twelve Apostles.
-Brigham Young controlled all new sealings, employing this critical doctrine plainly taught by Joseph Smith of only one man on earth having the power to authorize eternal marriages (monogamous or polygamous).
+After Joseph Smith’s martyrdom, plural marriage continued as a well-known secret among many Latter-day Saints and expanded under the direction of the presiding Quorum of the Twelve Apostles.
+Brigham Young controlled all new sealings, employing the doctrine plainly taught by Joseph Smith of only one man on earth having the power to authorize eternal marriages (monogamous or polygamous).

-In February 1846, the Latter-day Saints exodus west had begun.
-Pausing for another year on the Iowa frontier, they bade the United States good-bye and were soon in an area where plural marriage could be openly practiced.
+By February 1846, the Latter-day Saints’ exodus west had begun.
+Pausing for another year on the Iowa frontier, they bade the United States goodbye and were soon in an area where plural marriage could be openly practiced.
 At that time, there were no laws against polygamy in US territories.

 It was not until August 1852 that the Saints publicly acknowledged the practice and doctrine of plural marriage, following up with energetic public defenses both by missionaries and in publications.3

 Ten years thereafter came the first federal legislation against polygamy, with more to follow.
 The government stepped up its anti-polygamy campaign until 1890 when the US Supreme Court upheld laws that disfranchised the Church and confiscated much of its property.

 With missionary work and temple work hindered, Church President Wilford Woodruff issued the 1890 Manifesto removing the mandate to Latter-day Saints to practice plural marriage.